Sunbeamstress/Blackbirds/docs/places/events.md

 Those Idols who were able to make a full recovery were instrumental in the early days of Man's resurgence, essentially kick-starting technology by instructing them how to use simple machines to automate tasks such as sawing logs, or hammering at the forge.

 ### The Earthcrusher
 The big mixer.
 The end-all event.
 A cataclysm of impossible proportions.
-The term can refer either to the event itself, or its evidence: the two-kilometer ferrous slug, still buried in the center of the King's Bleeding Heart.
+The term can refer either to the event itself, or its evidence: the two-kilometer ferrous slug still buried in the center of the King's Bleeding Heart.
 Whatever it was, it's the reason the continent has all those lovely spiraling lines.